agsamkin/goodfirstissue-bot/README.md

 ![repos.png](src/main/resources/static/howtouse/issues.png)

-4. You can change order and direction of sorting repositories and tasks.
+4. You can change order and direction of sorting repositories and issues.
 To do this, enter the command /settings

 ![repos.png](src/main/resources/static/howtouse/settings.png)